Netflix/repokid/README.md

 So if you are monitoring `n` accounts, you will always need `n+1` roles. (`n` RepokidRoles and `1` RepokidInstanceProfile).

+Note: For locally running repokid, you don't have to take care of the RepokidInstanceProfile.
+Instead, just attach a policy which contains "sts:AssumeRole" to the user you are using on the AWS CLI to assume Repokid Role.
+Also, the same user should be mentioned in the trust policy of RepokidRole for proper assignment of the privileges.

 #### Editing config.json

 Running `repokid config config.json` creates a file that you will need to edit.
 Find and update these fields: